aarnphm/morph/docs/content/SRS/SRS.md

 >
 > [SOC2](https://www.vanta.com/products/soc-2) compliance

-Rationale: `tinymorph` should follow SOC-2 attestation for its inference server.
+Rationale: `morph` should follow SOC-2 attestation for its inference server.

 > [!IMPORTANT] CompR-LR2
 >
 > Users permission to run inference against their content

-Rationale: `tinymorph` will require users' inputs to make corresponding suggestions.
+Rationale: `morph` will require users' inputs to make corresponding suggestions.
 In other words, existing user content will be sent during inference requests.

 ### Standards Compliance Requirements